DebbyMiressa/Testing-Practices/README.md

 ### Built With

 - HTML, CSS, Javascript
-- No frameworks used
+- No frameworks used (For styling like bootstrap, React, ...)
 - Github
 - Webpack
+- Jest (test framework)

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Live Demo

-- Click [here](https://debbymiressa.github.io/To-Do-List/) to get started with a live demo
+- No live demo

 <!-- GETTING STARTED -->
 ## Getting Started

 **Instructions on how to access my project locally:**
-- Enter this url: [https://github.com/DebbyMiressa/To-Do-List](https://github.com/DebbyMiressa/To-Do-List) in your web browser.
+- Enter this url: [https://github.com/DebbyMiressa/Testing-Practices](https://github.com/DebbyMiressa/Testing-Practices) in your web browser.
 - Clone it to your local machine.
 - Once the download is complete you will be able to access my project locally .